AdobeDocs/Workfront-Planning-API/src/pages/index.md

 ---
-title: Planning API Documentation
+title: Workfront Planning API Documentation
-description: A guide to using Planning APIs
+description: A guide to using WF Planning APIs
 ---

 <Hero slots="heading, text"/>

-# Planning API
+# Workfront Planning API

-The Adobe Planning APIs allow you to directly call Adobe's servers to perform actions on your Planning data.
+The Adobe Workfront Planning API provides a REST-ful architecture to simplify integrations with Planning, utilizing HTTP methods for operations.

 ## Overview

-This documentation provides instructions for Planning APIs.

-Planning APIs include REST, SOAP, JavaScript, and User Management APIs, plus code for working with mobile devices and email templates.

-The REST API allows for remote execution of many of the system's capabilities.
-From creating programs to bulk lead import, there are a large number of options that allow fine-grained control of a Planning instance.
+The Adobe Workfront Planning API aims to facilitate integration with the Planning feature by leveraging a REST-ful design over HTTP.
+It is designed for users familiar with REST and JSON responses, and it operates by manipulating objects via their unique URIs using standard HTTP methods.

+More details on the API can be found in the [References Adobe Workfront Planning API Basics](https://experienceleague.adobe.com/en/docs/workfront/using/adobe-workfront-planning/adobe-workfront-planning-general-information/planning-api-basics).

 ## Discover